"Because It is There?" The Real Reason Men & Women Attempt Extraordinary Feats?

 Exposure to death obviously heightened Wickwire’s awareness, but his awareness of what?
 The possibility of death is a reality for any extremist, but perhaps those who participate are actually looking for life in the face of death.
 And the act elicits repetition until the search proves successful.
 Therefore, we might assume the danger associated with searching isn’t always well calculated.
 This is a fallacy.
 Risk-takers are not by definition the same thing as risk-seekers.
 The level of risk assumed for an adventure is usually commensurate with training and experience.
 This means risk-takers are actually risk-managers.
 The risk itself is a stepping stone toward an ultimate goal -- unless you are a dare devil.
 And in that case, “why” is an irrelevant question.
 The answer is “just because.”
 Freud believed that dare-devils are driven by nothing more than the simple desire to feel “more alive.”
 There is a more poignant way to feel alive for risk-managers.
 Learn, train, survive.
 Improvise, adapt, and overcome.
 It's adventure laced with skill rather than the blink luck of tempting fate and winning.

 “Hendri” Coetzee was a mixed bag of risk psychology.
-He honed his white water skills to the point of national recognition, but he also spiked them with reckless behavior.
+He honed his white water skills to the point of national recognition, but he also spiked those skills with reckless behavior.
 Reporting in Outside Magazine (March 2011) ” Grayson Schaffer tried to explain Coetzee’s thrill-seeking drive.
 Coetzee grew up among explosions because his father served in Special Forces during the Angolan Bush War.
 One could surmise that Coetzee turned to the river for solace while never realizing he was trying to emulate his father's bravery.
 Kayaking became his career.
 While Schaffer described Coetzee as “an obsessive chronicler of his adventures,” friends described him as having “more balls than brains.”
 He soloed Murchison Falls on the Victoria Nile, a 40 meter drop which pumps 6 million cubic meters over the falls each second.
 As Coetzee paddled, mostly alone, he described his adventures as “euphoric.”

 Coetzee wrote in one of his memoirs, “It is now clear to me that these peak experiences are gateways to something bigger and more powerful, though I hesitate to use the word God.”